fazzabd/citus_docker_example/README.md

 # citus_docker_example
-This is an example of how to implement Citus at docker, using yaml file to set the configuration
+This is an example of how to implement Citus local cluster at docker, using yaml file to set the configuration

 Run command :